WHY GO TO ICELAND?

 Check out our suggestions for Iceland based on your travel style or interest.
 Or scroll below if you want to learn about Iceland by region.

 ⭐ First Timers Wanting to Hit the Must-Sees.
 Do at least a night in Reykjavik and visit the Blue Lagoon.
 Most first timers, especially if they’re only doing a long weekend, also do a day trip to the Golden Circle.
-But check out the South Coast as an alternative in this 4 Day Itinerary.
+See the Travel Honey Iceland Itinerary for the best plan of action.

 ⬄ Combining With a Neighboring Country.
 Both Icelandair and WOW airlines make it really easy to do short layovers in Iceland on the way to Europe, usually at no extra charge.